-The director compensation program provides for the following annual retainers: \$225,000 for the Chair of the Board; \$120,000 for an independent director; \$15,000 for the Chair of the Audit Committee; \$10,000 for the Chair of the CGC Committee; and \$10,000 for the Chair of the HSE Committee.
+The director compensation program provides for the following annual retainers: \$247,500 for the Chair of the Board; \$132,000 for an independent director; \$15,000 for the Chair of the Audit Committee; \$10,000 for the Chair of the CGC Committee; and \$10,000 for the Chair of the HSE Committee.
 All annual retainers are paid monthly.
 Directors are also entitled to be reimbursed for reasonable out-of-pocket expenses incurred in connection with the conduct of the Company's business.
-Directors are not paid meeting fees and are not participants in the Performance Incentive Plan.
+Directors are not paid meeting fees and, other than Mr. Card as CEO, they are not participants in the Performance Incentive Plan.

-On March 2, 2023, the CGC Committee completed its annual review of the director compensation program.
-The CGC Committee did not recommend any changes to the director compensation program for 2023, which recommendation was accepted by the Board.
+On March 11, 2025, the CGC Committee completed its annual review of the director compensation program.
+The CGC Committee recommended that the annual retainer for 2025 would remain unchanged.